open-telemetry/opentelemetry-cpp/examples/manual_propagation/README.md

 ## Span Hierarchy

 Only 2 traces are generated in this example.
-Each one contains 4 spans in total, created across both a server and a client.
+Each one contains 4 spans in total, and are propagated across a server and a client.
 The Span hierarchy is shown below:

 ```text